-Editorial Board of the «Bulletin of Taras Shevchenko National University of Kyiv.
-Literary Studies.
+Editorial Board of the "Bulletin of Taras Shevchenko National University of Kyiv.
+Study of Literature.
 Linguistics.
-Folklore Studies» complies with all the necessary requirements for submitted manuscripts, which are defined by the scientific areas of the Bulletin and formulated in the Certificate of State Registration, as well as quality standards of scientific works adopted by the scientific community.
+Study of Folklore" complies with all the necessary requirements for submitted manuscripts, which are defined by the scientific areas of the Bulletin and formulated in the Certificate of State Registration, as well as quality standards of scientific works adopted by the scientific community.

-Developing the editorial policy regulations of the «Bulletin of Taras Shevchenko National University of Kyiv.
-Literary Studies.
+Developing the editorial policy regulations of the "Bulletin of Taras Shevchenko National University of Kyiv.
+Study of Literature.
 Linguistics.
-Folklore Studies» editorial board was guided by the recommendations of the Committees on Ethics of Publications: COPE and PERK, the experience of foreign and Ukrainian professional communities, scientific organizations and editorial boards.
+Study of Folklore" editorial board was guided by the recommendations of the Committees on Ethics of Publications: COPE and PERK, the experience of foreign and Ukrainian professional communities, scientific organizations and editorial boards.

 Editorial board of the journal aims to prevent cases of academic dishonesty and violations of publication ethics such as: